ENG

 Enter the Community Design Agency (CDA), a Mumbai-based social design enterprise led by Sandha Naidu Janardhan.
 Working with residents, CDA is reimagining slum neighborhoods into climate-resilient, affordable, and well-designed living spaces.
 Their pilot project in Sanjaynagar is not only setting new benchmarks in sustainable housing but is also empowering local communities to take control of their future.

-“We believe that the communities themselves are best placed to understand and respond to their needs,” explains Janardhan, CEO and founder of CDA.
+“We believe that the communities themselves are best placed to understand and respond to their needs,” explains Janardhan, founder and managing director of CDA.
 “Our role is to facilitate that process, making sure the solutions are designed from the ground up, driven by the very people who will benefit from them.”

 At the heart of the project is a truly participatory process where residents have a say in everything—from how their homes are designed to how funds are managed.
 Local governance structures, including neighborhood slum committees and housing cooperatives, ensure transparency and accountability while empowering residents to shape their own environment.